jacai1011/RepsBot/README.md

 # RepsCounter
-Software for Raspberry Pi 4B used to automate track gym reps and posture for detected exercise using OpenCV.
+Software for Raspberry Pi 4B used to automate track exercise reps and movement for detected exercise using OpenCV.

 OpenCV required packages: